Global Privacy Control, a new Privacy Standard Proposal

 Brave is currently testing an implementation of the GPC proposal in our Nightly desktop and Android beta channels, and expect to implement it in our iOS browser as the proposal goes through the standardization process.

-Importantly, Brave does not require users to change anything to start using the GPC to assert your privacy rights.
-For versions of Brave that have GPC implemented, the feature is on by default and unconfigurable.
-We’ve decided to implement GPC in this way for several reasons.
+Brave does not require users to change anything to start using the GPC to assert their privacy rights.
+For versions of Brave that have GPC implemented, the feature is on by default.

 Brave, GPC, and The Inevitability of a Private-by-Default Web